martinvahi/mmmv_devel_tools/src/bonnet/lib/kibuvits_ruby_library/README.md

 ##                        2. Dependencies

-The Kibuvits Ruby Library (KRL) is UNIX specific.
-Ruby version has to be 2.1.0p0 or newer.
+The Kibuvits Ruby Library (KRL) is supported/tested only on Linux and FreeBSD.
+Ruby version has to be 2.1.3p242 or newer.

-Majority of the KRL can be run without installing any extra gems or special packages, but some components of the KRL, for example,
+Majority of the KRL can be run without installing any extra gems or operating system packages, but some components of the KRL, for example,

     ./src/include/wrappers/*

-depend on the presence of some Linux packages that might not be present without explicitly installing them.
+depend on the presence of some operating system packages that might not be present without explicitly installing them.
+The current list of those packages is:

+    ImageMagick, rsync

 The

     ./src/dev_tools/install_dependency_gems.bash

-can be used for installing some optional dependencies.
+can be used for installing some dependencies.

 ---------------------------------------------------------------------------